-Front or side street and rear laneway facing second storey facades must incorporate balconies and/or additional setbacks and articulation.
+Second storey facades to front or side street and rear laneway must incorporate balconies and/or additional setbacks and articulation.

 3.6 External materials

 All external materials and colours must suit the character of the neighbourhood and be submitted to Stockland for approval.